hssmalo/steampunkfantasy/rules.md

 **Cunning** **Assault**[1 per N]

-For each N assault successes assigned to one unit-base (from sources with this ability), add +1 to all future damage token to all units whith the vehicle type.
+For each N assault successes assigned to one vehicle (model with type vehicle) in assault (assault damage and supporting hits), add +1 to all future damage token to that whith the vehicle type.
 If you manage to inflict two or more +1 to future damage this way, the enemy is shaken.

 Thus, for example if you hit the an enemy with a unit which have Cunning Assault[1 per 2] 4 times, you will add two +1 to future damage tokens and the enemy is shaken.